Gilberton (SA)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Gilberton has a median taxpayer income of $66,747 and an average income of $122,501 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This places it in the top percentile nationally, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $72,621 (median) and $133,281 (average) as of September 2025.
-According to the 2021 Census, individual earnings in Gilberton stand out at the 84th percentile nationally ($1,064 weekly), though household income ranks lower at the 52nd percentile.
-The earnings profile shows that 25.1% of the population (390 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across the surrounding region showing 31.8% in the same category.
-The district demonstrates considerable affluence with 32.4% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing expenses, 85.5% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 8th decile.
+Gilberton suburb had a median taxpayer income of $66,747 and an average of $122,501 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This places it among the top percentile nationally, contrasting with Greater Adelaide's median income of $54,808 and average income of $66,852.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates would be approximately $73,535 (median) and $134,959 (average) as of March 2026.
+According to the 2021 Census, individual earnings were at the 84th percentile nationally ($1,064 weekly), though household income ranked lower at the 52nd percentile.
+In Gilberton, 25.1% of the population (393 individuals) fell within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 31.8% in the same category.
+The district demonstrated considerable affluence with 32.4% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing, 85.5% of income remained for other expenses, and the area's SEIFA income ranking placed it in the 8th decile.

 Frequently Asked Questions - Income